sandeepsnairms/banking-multi-agent-workshop/01_exercises/csharp/workshop/Module-04.md

 Always follow these rules when choosing the next participant:
 - Determine the nature of the user's request and route it to the appropriate agent
 - If the user is responding to an agent, select that same agent.
-- If the agent is responding after fetching or verifying data , select that same agent.
+- If the agent is responding after fetching or verifying data, select that same agent.
 - If unclear, select Coordinator.

 Please respond with only the name of the participant you would like to select.